patharanordev/webmf-microfrontend-layout/docs/FCM.md

 In server side, microservice will sending message to client based on the token.

+> **IMPORTANT**: In client side requires service worker file name  `firebase-messaging-sw.js`, it can handle notification message when user minimize browser or changed tab.

 ### **Example Initial/Config FCM**

 > Ref.
 [Initial/Config FCM](../src/configs/firebase.ts).